EmasXP/gaslawork/README.md

 - `Routes` iterates through all the routes added and calls `checkRoute()` on them.
 We have added the built-in `Route` in this example, but you are free to write your own route classes.
 I'll describe how to do that in a later section.
 - `Routes` returns the route object back to Gaslawork when route's `checkRoute()` returns `true`
 - The path to the controller (and in this case also the action) is fetched by calling `getController()` and `getAction()` of the route object.
-- Gaslawork imports the controller and calls the action.
+- Gaslawork creates an object of the controller and calls the action.

 ### Parameters (and special parameters)